In association with heise online

 Safari combined title and tabs bar with Top Sites page.

-Safari combined title and tabs bar with Top Sites page.
-Zoom
+Zoom Safari combined title and tabs bar with Top Sites page.

 Apple has released a public beta of Safari 4, it's web browser built on the open source WebKit browser engine, for Windows and Mac OS X. Apple are particularly proud of the browsers performance.
 This is due to a new JavaScript engine, the Nitro Engine, which is said to run several times faster than its predecessor and up to 30 times faster than Internet Explorer 7.